nwokolawrence6/ceros-ski/README.md

 2. Studied the Rhino animations cycle and replicated the same process for the Skier jump transition.
 3. Updated the checkIfHitObstacle to check for Image name which contains the name JUMP_RAMP to avoid setting crashed to true when it's a JUMP_RAMP.
 4. Added a check for when it's obstacle is a ROCK1 or ROCK2 which can be jumped this will check if STATE this equal to STATE_JUMPING then crashed will not be set to true.
+5. Checks if it's already jumping to avoid jumping while it sill in the air.